 The IMx concept is said to represent the ‘three brand pillars’ that represent Nissan Intelligent Mobility.
 But behind this newspeak, there’s a genuine desire at Nissan to push electrification and autonomy, and the IMx is the visualisation of this plan.

-It's unlikely to reach production in anything like this form, but this does signal an intent to massively expand it's EV range.
-Hinting at an SUV sister car to the Leaf, there are some bold numbers attached to the IMx.
+It’s unlikely to reach production in anything like this form, but this does signal an intent to massively expand it’s EV range.
+There are some bold numbers attached to the IMx.

 Nissan says it develops more than 400bhp, and has a range of approaching 400 miles.
 Measuring almost 4.7m long, it’s a C- to D-segment SUV.
 When asked if this car was going to be the next Juke or Qashqai, Nissan’s design director Alfonso Albaisa replied with a firm ‘no’.

 Instead, it’s likely at least until the mid-2020s, Nissan’s EV strategy will be separate from its ICE model line-up – after that point in time, the convergence is likely to happen.

 Less of that, what’s under the IMx’s sexy skin?

 It sits on a bespoke EV platform and is powered by an uprated high-power battery that runs a pair of electric motors, mounted on each axle.
 The numbers are impressive – 429bhp and 516lb ft, although as a motor show concept that Alfonso Albaisa says drives ‘pretty rough’, there are no performance figures quoted.

 Inside, it’s packed with tech.
 A steering wheel that folds away when autonomous drive is selected, and a 180-degree OLED screen that replaces the traditional dashboard.
 This is mounted at the base of the windscreen and augments the view into the road, with further information.